 The mean defined by equation (1) is a time average.
 However, due to computer storage requirements, the maximum value for N may be limited, so an alternative is computing many different values for the mean and then averaging these results (ensemble averaging).
-Ensemble and time averaging are equivalent for signals which are stationary and ergodic.

-2.2 Variance and Standard Deviation

-The extent to which a signal fluctuates can be expressed by the variance which is the averaged squared deviation about the mean value.
-If there is no correction for the mean then the mean square is calculated.
-The square root of the variance is the standard deviation and is the same as the mix froot mean square) value for a signal with zero mean.
-If σ is the standard deviation, and σ^2 is the variance, then where the summation over i is from 1 to N, and N-1 is used instead of N because one degree of freedom has been lost.
-(For N large one can neglect the -1).
+Ensemble and time averaging are equivalent for signals which are stationary and ergodin.
+2.2 Variance and Standard Deviation The extent to which a signal fluctuates can be expressed by the variance which is the averaged squared devided nabout the mean value.
+If there is no correction for the mean than the mean square is calculated.
+The square root of the variance is the standard deviation and is the same as the mar foot mean squarel value for a signal with zero mean.
+If o is the standard deviation, and σ^2 is the variance, then $$\sigma^2 = [1/(N-1)] \sum (x_i - \bar{x})^2$$ (3) where the summation over i is from 1 to N, and N - 1 is used instead of N because one degree of freedom has been lost.
+(For N large one can neglect the - 1).
 The variance is a measure of the total energy associated with variations about the mean value.
 The next level to test the stationarity of a signal is with respect to the variance.
 Since the variance involves the squaring of the values it is referred to in statistical parlance as a second-order moment, so that if the variance is independent of the choice of time origin, the time series can be called stationary to the second-order.
 The computer program in Appendix I shows how the variance is calculated.

-$$\sigma^{2} = [1/(N-1)] \sum (x{i} - \bar{x})^{2}$$ (3)
+2.3 Kurtosis The mean is the first-order moment and the variance is the second-order moment.
+An n-order moment can be defined as $$(1/N) \sum (x_i - \bar{x})^n$$ (4) where the summation over i is from 1 to N A parameter based on the fourth-order moment (n = 4), which has been shown to be important in the assessment of mechanical integrity, is the kurtosis which has been a value of 4 for most normal distributions and a value of different when a loss of mechanical integrity resulting in mechanical integrity resulting in the fourth-order moment normalised by the second-order moment: $$[\Sigma (x_i - \bar{x})^4] / [\Sigma (x_i - \bar{x})^2]^2$$ (5) A computer program to calculate the kurtosis is included in Appendix I. 2.4 Probability Density Function Further details on the nature of a signal can be ascertained by computing the probability density function (pdf) which allows the probability that a variable lie between two limits to be determined from an area under a graph.
+A typical pdf graph is shown in Figure 1, and the probability that x lies between x, and x is given by the shaded area under the